unyt-org/datex-tractor/README.md

 ```

 > [!NOTE]
-> This workflow will close the todo-list issue, as well as all issues relatively linked in it, as if everything is done
+> This workflow will close the todo-list issue, as well as all issues relatively linked in it, as if everything to do is done

 > [!CAUTION]
 > If you're running this on a rust-codebase and used todo!() macros it might break your code